 An NRI can open different types of NRO accounts, like savings account, current account or NRO fixed deposit account to save income earned in India.
 They can open an NRO account to accumulate deposit earnings in India through dividends, pensions, salaries, rents, etc. Furthermore, NRO account holders can repatriate an amount up to USD one million each financial year for all legitimate purposes.

-The interest income on funds in an NRO account is subject to tax deducted at source (TDS) at 30% plus applicable cess and surcharge.
-Types of income where tax is applicable on an NRO account are:
+Under the provisions of the Income Tax Act of 1961, The interest income on funds in an NRO account is subject to tax deducted at source (TDS) at 30%.
+In addition to this, a surcharge and education cess of 4% are applied.

 - Capital gains on NRI investments in India